Updated JULY 18, 2014

 The Newtonian gravitational field equations are non-causal because they exhibit instantaneous action at a distance.
 There are no gravitational waves or propagation speeds for changes in the Newtonian gravitational field.
 General relativity on the other hand, does exhibit causality, there is no "action a a distance" in general relativity.
 Changes in the metric propagate at the speed of light in general relativity.

 Further, Newtonian mechanics does not obey the rules of special relativity.
 Despite these problems, Newtonian mechanics can work quite well as a predictive theory.

 But Newtonian mechanics does not always work.
 The theory is contraindicated by measurements of time evolution of the perihelion of the planet Mercury.
+Further, Newtonian mechanics does not work for objects having velocities approaching the speed of light.
 Nor does Newtonian mechanics predict the observed deflection of light by massive objects (gravitational lens effect.)
 Enough on Newtonian mechanics for now.

 What about Southern Hemisphere Sea Ice Data?

 Fig. 2 Southern Hemisphere Sea Ice Area, Seasonal Variation by Year.